trueos/sysadm/api/classes/iocage.rst

 Clean Releases
 ==============

 The "cleanreleases" action deletes all releases that have been fetched.
+Since basejails rely on releases, do not run this action if any basejails still exist.

 **REST Request**